Premier League promotion battle: Which teams will be promoted?

 Fulham have clinched automatic promotion and look nailed on to win the league title, while Bournemouth are close to sealing automatic promotion back to the Premier League too.

+Huddersfield Town have guaranteed they will at least be in the playoffs and they could still seal automatic promotion but they need to win out and plenty of help.

-Below the top two there is a mad scramble to finish in one of the four playoff spots.
+Below the top two three is a mad scramble to finish in one of the three remaining playoff spots.

 Remember: the third-place team plays the sixth-place team and fourth plays fifth in a home and away semifinal series before the victors battle it out in a final at Wembley to decide who wins the third and final promotion spot to the Premier League.